People often ask about the origins of Lenné Estate. The name and face of on the logo look French, but the gentlemen is actually English.

 Lenny with his daughter Karen.

 At Lenné we can vouch for the fact that this soil is about as bad as they come.
-It’s mostly Peavine and when you dig into it you wonder how anything grows.
-We have had our share of disasters and lost thousands of plants over the years we have been here.
-We have paid a price for our determination (or stupidity) not to irrigate and we have made our share of mistakes and felt them sting.
-After a few rough years early on we started making wine out of the fruit and all that pain started to disappear.
-The site started to reveal why you grow Pinot Noir in difficult places; to produce delicious wines totally reflective of one specific place.
-For us and we hope for you, that place is Lenné.
+It’s marine sedimentary soil, mostly the uncommon "peavine" type, and when you dig into it you wonder how anything grows.
+We have had our share of disasters and lost thousands of plants over the years.
+We have paid a price for our determination (or stupidity) not to irrigate, and we have made our share of mistakes and felt them sting.